PhysiCell-Tools/python-loader/README.md

 **How to use the addition plotting scripts for plotting PhysiCell output?**\
 This plotting scripts can be found in the [pcDataLoader/plotting](https://github.com/elmbeech/pcDataLoader/tree/master/pcDataLoader/plotting) directory.\
-You can copy these python scripts into your PhysiCell `output` directory and run them there.\
+You can copy these python3 scripts into your PhysiCell `output` directory and run them there.\
 `anim_svg_substrate.py` additionally requires the `scipy` library and `cells3D_fury.py` additionally requires the `fury` libraries to be installed.
 Both of them can be installed with pip.